shukebeta/shukebeta/README.md

 - I am experienced in C#/PHP/Javascript, which means I have been working on many projects using these languages.
 I am familiar with Python/Delphi/Java, which means I know their syntax very well, and have done some tiny projects with them.
 I also write scripts in Bash scripts that help me out from boring repetitive tasks.
 - I know SVN very well, but Git is my favorite VCS tool.
 - I love docker, if a service can be deployed by docker-compose, I would like to deploy it that way.
-- Node.js is also great.
-I find myself writing more and more back-end code using node.js
+- I find myself writing more and more back-end code using node.js
+- I am the Chinese Translator of three programming books, which are:
+  - Pro PHP and jQuery
+  - Pro jQuery (2nd)
+  - Smashing jQuery

 ## 🌀 Projects